 i.e., Net Force = mass X acceleration

 Thus we get the equation of Force from Newton’s 2nd Law of motion.
-This helps us in measurement of force.
+This helps us in the measurement of force.

 Newton’s 2nd law – a few words

 1. Net force means unbalanced force.
 There may be multiple force components working simultaneously on a body.
 Few of them may cancel each other.
 After getting the vector summation of all force components if we get a non-zero resultant force then we can say that a net force is working on the body.

-2. Net force causes acceleration of the body.
-Acceleration means change in velocity with time.
+2. Net force causes the acceleration of the body.
+Acceleration means a change in velocity with time.

 3. If force is zero, then from F =ma we get ma = 0

 As m is non-zero, so acceleration a = 0.

-So in absence of force there is no acceleration.
+So in the absence of force, there is no acceleration.

 Again when acceleration is zero that means no change in velocity.
 That means the object in motion moves with uniform velocity.
-We will solve few numerical problems now, in next paragraph.
+We will solve a few numerical problems now, in the next paragraph.

 Newton’s 2nd law – sample problems